pixelmatix/SmartMatrix/README.md

 - There's an additional circuit that uses the MCPWM peripheral to output short OE pulses - shorter than can be output by the I2S peripheral - enabling displaying at least an extra bit's worth of color depth at high refresh rates or lower brightnesses.
 - Wiring is so much easier

-Schematicls, Eagle PCB files, and BOMs are in the `extras/hardware` folder.
+Schematics, Eagle PCB files, and BOMs are in the `extras/hardware` folder.
 There's both a THT and SMT shield, neither have been fully tested.
 I've tested the THT version excluding the APA102 LED circuit.
 A contributor to the project has tested the matrix driving portion of the SMT shield.
 The THT shield was used for initial library dev and won't be maintained after a V1 of the SMT shield is released.
 You can find some parts for the THT shield in the SMT BOM listed under a "THT" column.
-I will be selling an assembled SmartLED Shield for ESP32 V1 for sale, hopefully through Adafruit, when it is available.
+If there is sufficient interest, I can finalize SmartLED Shield for ESP32 V1, and make an assembled version for sale.

 ## Overview